Airbnb IPO - Top things for investors to know

 An initial public offering is a process by which a company lists its shares for public trading.
 The company decides how many shares it is going to offer, and an investment bank typically estimates the initial price of the stocks based on supply and demand.
 After the company’s shares are listed on the stock exchange under a particular ticker symbol, these shares can be publicly traded.

-Learn more about IPOs here >
+Want to Learn more about IPOs?
+Learn more about IPOs here

 Airbnb IPO date – When will Airbnb go public?